-Language and reading comprehension
+Language and Reading Comprehension

-The finding of a relationship between vocabulary knowledge and reading comprehension confirms prior findings with deaf readers (Fish, Hoffmeister & Thrasher, 2005; Hermans, Knoors, Ormel, & Verhoeven, 2008; Hermans, et al., 2010; Mayberry, Giudice, & Lieberman, 2011; Strong & Prinz, 1997).
-The importance of vocabulary knowledge in an L1 for reading comprehension in an L2 has been emphasized by Proctor, et al. (2006).
-They showed that, controlling for L2-English abilities, the effects of vocabulary knowledge in L1-Spanish was stronger on English reading ability relative to the other L1 variables of alphabetic knowledge, fluency and listening comprehension.
-The current results are in line with Proctor, et al. (2006) in showing that vocabulary size in a sign language relates to reading comprehension in a second language.
-This adds evidence to the puzzle of bilingualism and how L1 abilities influence reading in L2: the L1 vocabulary effects on L2 reading comprehension are supra-modal.
+The finding of a relationship between vocabulary knowledge and reading comprehension confirms prior findings with deaf readers (Fish et al., 2005; Hermans et al., 2008; Hermans et al., 2010; Mayberry et al., 2011; Strong & Prinz, 1997).
+The importance of vocabulary knowledge in an L1 for reading comprehension in an L2 has been emphasized by Proctor et al. (2006).
+They showed that, controlling for L2-English abilities, the effects of vocabulary knowledge in L1 Spanish was stronger on English reading ability relative to the other L1 variables of alphabetic knowledge, fluency, and listening comprehension.
+The current results are in line with Proctor et al. (2006) in showing that vocabulary size in a sign language relates to reading comprehension in an L2.
+This adds evidence to the puzzle of bilingualism and how L1 abilities influence reading in L2: The L1 vocabulary effects on L2 reading comprehension are supramodal.